 Why the hell did you just spam that keyboard?
 I didn't, having a random password generator that's lengthy with symbols will take a LONG time for a cracker to pull... we're talking about years - life span.
 So don't use the same passwords with your PSN Account, and make sure they aren't weak passwords either.

 Choose your Security Question, or make your own, which I would prefer making your own.
-Don't put nothing basic either, I have seen some people getting their account jacked because of this.
+Don't put anything basic either, I have seen some people getting their account hacked because of this.
 "Where were you born?" -- Don't EVER choose that one.
 One day some random guy start talking to you trying to be friendly, then he asks where you're from or born.
 BAM, you fucked up.
 He has your security answer.
-Choose something hard that they wont ever try to ask you.
+Choose something hard that they won't ever try to ask you.
 Even if they ask you, it's pretty much common sense what they are trying to do.
 The "name of your mother's maiden".
 Would someone try to ask you that private question?
-If they did they're of course the most biggest skid ever.
+If they did, they're of course the biggest skid ever.
 Choose something difficult, and we can continue on.